-- As part of the school's monitoring programs, the INCO / SENCOwill co-ordinate parents' meetings with class teachers, three times a year to discuss any additional needs concerns and review progress of children. - At other times, the INCO / SENCO will be alerted to newly arising concerns through weekly Team and Leadership meetings. - Targets arising from IEP meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles.
+- As part of the school's monitoring programs, the INCO will co-ordinate parents' meetings with class teachers, three times a year to discuss any additional needs concerns and review progress of children. - At other times, the INCO will be alerted to newly arising concerns in a range of ways including weekly Team and Leadership meetings. - Targets arising from IEP meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles. - The INCO monitors planning for SEND through the tracking of provision and intervention, termly.